Al Riyadi Al Abbasiyah Club: History

-On 13 February 2022, Riyadi Abbasiyah clinched the 2021–22 Lebanese Third Division title after accumulating 7 points in the four-team playoff; the final match of the playoff ended in a 0–0 draw between Riyadi Abbasiyah and Bint Jbeil.
+On 13 February 2022, Riyadi Abbasiyah won the 2021–22 Lebanese Third Division title after accumulating seven points in the four-team playoff; the final match of the playoff ended in a 0–0 draw between Riyadi Abbasiyah and Bint Jbeil.
 On 18 February 2024, Riyadi Abbasiyah secured a 2–1 victory over Mabarra, a result that confirmed their first-place finish in the 2023–24 Lebanese Second Division after only two seasons in the Second Division.
 With this win, the club achieved promotion to the Lebanese Premier League for the first time in its history.